“Christ the power of God and the wisdom of God.

 Jesus Christ came into the Greco-Roman world in which Western philosophy had its genesis.
 I will trace the roots of Greek philosophy from Greek mythology, which gave rise to the Greek religion and the cosmogony that the pre-Socratic philosophers questioned.
 The Greek philosophers came close to discovering the uncaused Cause of all things.
 Was it chance or divine guidance?

-NOTE: From May to September 2021, work stopped on this project due to a health issue and our moving from Córdoba to Santander.
+NOTE: From May 2021 to April 2023, work stopped on this project due to a health issue and our moving from Córdoba to Santander, and then more health issues for me.
 Four chapters have been completed which is anticipated to be about one-half of the book.
 Other than Jesus Christ, I consider Aristotle to be the most complete philosopher that ever lived.
 Chapter 5 begins with him.